LOCATION PENHOOK VA+NC

 Slope: 2 to 45 percent

-Mean Annual Air Temperature (type location): 55 degrees F.
+Mean Annual Air Temperature (type location): 13 degrees C (55 degrees F)

 TAXONOMIC CLASS: Fine, mixed, subactive, mesic Typic Hapludults

-TYPICAL PEDON: Penhook loam, on a 9 percent slope--mixed hardwood and pine forest.
+TYPICAL PEDON: Penhook loam, on a 9 percent slope, in a Littlejoe-Strawfield-Penhook complex, 8 to 15 percent slopes--mixed hardwood and pine forest.
 (Colors are for moist soil)

-Oi--0 to 1 inches; loose leaves and twigs
+Oi--0 to 2 centimeters (0 to 1 inches); loose leaves and twigs

-Oe--1 to 2 inch; intermediately decomposed organic materials
+Oe--2 to 5 centimeters (1 to 2 inches); intermediately decomposed organic materials

-A--2 to 7 inches; brown (7.5YR 4/4) loam; weak fine granular structure; soft, friable, slightly sticky and slightly plastic; few very fine and fine, common medium and coarse roots; 14 percent subangular phyllite channers and subrounded quartz gravel; very strongly acid; clear smooth boundary.
+A--5 to 18 centimeters (2 to 7 inches); brown (7.5YR 4/4) loam; weak fine granular structure; soft, friable, slightly sticky and slightly plastic; few very fine and fine, common medium and coarse roots; 14 percent subangular phyllite channers and subrounded quartz gravel; very strongly acid; clear smooth boundary.

-Bt1--7 to 10 inches; yellowish red (5YR 4/6) clay loam; weak fine subangular blocky structure; slightly hard, friable, slightly sticky and slightly plastic; few very fine through coarse roots; common faint clay films on faces of peds; 5 percent subangular phyllite channers and subrounded quartz gravel; extremely acid; clear wavy boundary.
+Bt1--18 to 25 centimeters (7 to 10 inches); yellowish red (5YR 4/6) clay loam; weak fine subangular blocky structure; slightly hard, friable, slightly sticky and slightly plastic; few very fine through coarse roots; common faint clay films on faces of peds; 5 percent subangular phyllite channers and subrounded quartz gravel; extremely acid; clear wavy boundary.

-Bt2--10 to 27 inches; red (2.5YR 4/8) clay; moderate medium subangular blocky structure; hard, friable, slightly sticky and slightly plastic; few very fine through coarse roots; common distinct clay films on faces of peds; 2 percent subangular phyllite channers and subrounded quartz gravel; very strongly acid; gradual wavy boundary.
+Bt2--25 to 69 centimeters (10 to 27 inches); red (2.5YR 4/8) clay; moderate medium subangular blocky structure; hard, friable, slightly sticky and slightly plastic; few very fine through coarse roots; common distinct clay films on faces of peds; 2 percent subangular phyllite channers and subrounded quartz gravel; very strongly acid; gradual wavy boundary.

-Bt3--27 to 44 inches; red (2.5YR 4/8) clay; moderate fine subangular blocky structure; hard, friable, slightly sticky and slightly plastic; few very fine and fine roots; common faint clay films on faces of peds; 12 percent subangular phyllite channers and subrounded quartz gravel; very strongly acid; gradual wavy boundary.
+Bt3--69 to 112 centimeters (27 to 44 inches); red (2.5YR 4/8) clay; moderate fine subangular blocky structure; hard, friable, slightly sticky and slightly plastic; few very fine and fine roots; common faint clay films on faces of peds; 12 percent subangular phyllite channers and subrounded quartz gravel; very strongly acid; gradual wavy boundary.

-BCt--44 to 53 inches; red (2.5YR 5/6)parachannery clay loam; weak medium subangular blocky structure; slightly hard, friable, slightly sticky and slightly plastic; common faint clay films on faces of peds; 30 percent subangular phyllite parachanners; very strongly acid; clear wavy boundary.
+BCt--112 to 135 centimeters (44 to 53 inches); red (2.5YR 5/6) parachannery clay loam; weak medium subangular blocky structure; slightly hard, friable, slightly sticky and slightly plastic; common faint clay films on faces of peds; 30 percent subangular phyllite parachanners; very strongly acid; clear wavy boundary.

-C--53 to 64 inches; multicolored yellowish red, red, dark red, and reddish yellow loam saprolite; massive; soft, friable, slightly sticky and slightly plastic; very strongly acid.
+C--135 to 163 centimeters (53 to 64 inches); multicolored yellowish red, red, dark red, and reddish yellow loam saprolite; massive; soft, friable, slightly sticky and slightly plastic; very strongly acid.

-TYPE LOCATION: Franklin County, Virginia, located 6,350 feet south 12 degrees west of the intersection of State Routes 40 and 946; in woodland; in the eastern part of Franklin County; USGS Penhook topographic Quadrangle; lat.
-36 degrees 58 minutes 09 seconds N. and long.
-79 degrees 38 minutes 27 seconds W.
+TYPE LOCATION: Franklin County, Virginia, located 6,350 feet south 12 degrees west of the intersection of State Routes 40 and 946; in woodland; in the eastern part of Franklin County; USGS Penhook, Virginia topographic quadrangle.

 RANGE IN CHARACTERISTICS: